 Mini Chocolate Bell Peppers

-Mini Chocolate bell peppers are available in the mid-summer and through the fall.
+Mini Chocolate bell peppers are available in the mid-summer through fall.

-Mini Chocolate bell peppers are rich in vitamins C, A and B6, as well as other beneficial vitamins.
-They contain large amounts of folate and fiber.
-Bell peppers are a good source of antioxidants including healthy carotenoids (like beta-carotene for healthy eyes) and flavonoids, which have powerful anti-inflammatory benefits.
+Mini Chocolate bell peppers are rich in vitamins C, A, and B6, and contain folate, calcium, phosphorus, and fiber.
+They are also a good source of antioxidants including healthy carotenoids like beta-carotene and flavonoids, which have powerful anti-inflammatory benefits.

 Recipes that include Mini Chocolate Bell Peppers.
 One is easiest, three is harder.